JanMelicharik/devops-task/README.md

 > *Optional: update pip with `python3.11 -m pip install --upgrade pip`*

-Set your IDE to use this virtual environment.
+Set your IDE to use this virtual environment and install requirements:
-Install requirements:

 ```
 pip install --upgrade -r requirements.txt